Because an article might not be found, Iβve extracted the actual article display into a new component called SingleArticle.

 Eventually (in the next solution step), I will use this component in the single article page.

-This component will be responsible for displaying the article title
+This component will be responsible for displaying the article title, content, author name, category and images.

 import { FiArrowLeft } from 'react-icons/fi'